Open-source governance: Common and simultaneous policy

 Some advocates of these approaches, by analogy to software code, argue for a "central codebase" in the form of a set of policies that are maintained in a public registry and that are infinitely reproducible.
 "Distributions" of this policy-base are released (periodically or dynamically) for use in localities, which can apply "patches" to customize them for their own use.
 Localities are also able to cease subscribing to the central policy-base and "fork" it or adopt someone else's policy-base.
 In effect, the government stems from emergent cooperation and self-correction among members of a community.
 As the policies are put into practice in a number of localities, problems and issues are identified and solved, and where appropriate communicated back to the core.

 These goals for instance were cited often during the Green Party of Canada's experiments with open-political-platform development.
 As one of over a hundred national Green party entities worldwide and the ability to co-ordinate policy among provincial and municipal equivalents within Canada, it was in a good position to maintain just such a central repository of policy, despite being legally separate from those other entities.

 Difference from prior initiatives

 Open-source governance differs from previous open-government initiatives in its broader emphasis on collaborative processes.
+After all...